RedHatInsights/vuln4shift-frontend/README.md

 ![travis](https://app.travis-ci.com/RedHatInsights/vuln4shift-frontend.svg?branch=master)

 # Vulnerability for OpenShift frontend
+Red Hat Vulnerability for OpenShift service is used to assess and monitor the status of security vulnerabilities on OpenShift clusters, understand the level of exposure of infrastructure, and plan a course of action.
+This is the front-end repository for this service.

 ## First time setup
-### Quick start
-1. Make sure you have [`Node.js`](https://nodejs.org/en/) and [`npm`](https://www.npmjs.com/) installed
+1. Make sure you have [`Node.js`](https://nodejs.org/en/) version >= 16 installed
 2. Run [script to patch your `/etc/hosts`](https://github.com/RedHatInsights/insights-proxy/blob/master/scripts/patch-etc-hosts.sh)
 3. Make sure you are using [Red Hat proxy](http://hdn.corp.redhat.com/proxy.pac)

-### Comprehensive documentation
-There is a [comprehensive quick start guide in the Storybook Documentation](https://github.com/RedHatInsights/insights-frontend-storybook/blob/master/src/docs/welcome/quickStart/DOC.md) to setting up an Insights environment.

 ## Running locally
 1. Install dependencies with `npm install`